TApplencourt/IRPy/README.md

 #[![PyPi](https://img.shields.io/pypi/v/irpy.svg)](https://pypi.python.org/pypi/irpy) [![TravisCI](https://img.shields.io/travis/TApplencourt/IRPy.svg)]() [![License](https://img.shields.io/pypi/l/irpy.svg)](http://www.wtfpl.net/)

-IRPy (pronounce /kəˈθuːluː/) extend the python `property` function in order to support lazy evaluation and mutability of nested properties.
+IRPy (pronounce /kəˈθuːluː/) extend the python `property` function in order to support lazy evaluation and mutability of nested properties (`property` that use `properties` in their declaration and so forth).
 Lazy evaluation of properties are quite common ([Werkzeug](http://werkzeug.pocoo.org/docs/0.11/utils/#werkzeug.utils.cached_property) for example), but coherence problems can arise if you have inference rule between mutable properties.
 The aim of this library is to solve this problem.